-The design moment of a TJI® joist in the X-axis is first calculated to evaluate its capacity under normal component loads.
-When the joist is rotated out of plumb, moment is also generated in the Y-axis, which puts the member in "bi-axial bending".
-The joist's design-to-control moment ratio in the X-axis plus the design-to-control moment ratio in the Y-axis must be less than 1.
+The design moment of a TJI® joist about the X-axis is first calculated to evaluate its capacity under normal component loads.
+When the joist is rotated out of plumb, moment is also generated about the Y-axis, which puts the member in "bi-axial bending".
+The joist's design-to-control moment ratio about the X-axis plus the design-to-control moment ratio about the Yaxis must be less than 1.

 An out of plumb TJI® joist with structural sheathing is considered supported along the top flange, therefore only the bottom flange needs to be checked for bi-axial bending.
 If structural sheathing is not applied to the top flange (e.g. metal roofs), the full depth of the joist must be checked for "bi-axial bending".
-This is a complex design and is not recommended.
+This is a complex analysis and is not recommended.

 Ceiling type is also a factor for this check.
-If the load on the bottom flange is small, a direct applied ceiling may be sufficient to restrain the flange between the blocking panels.
+If the load on the bottom flange is small, the project Designer of Record, may determine a directly applied ceiling is sufficient to restrain the flange between the blocking panels.
 When using a suspended ceiling, the bottom flange between the blocking must be checked for bending along both axes and restrained against lateral deflection as required.

 Additional considerations may be necessary to ensure safe installation.
-Long spans or high slope conditions may require more blocking than indicated per the bi-axial bending analysis, to ensure the roof joists are installed and maintained in a straight orientation, and sufficient nailing area is available to attached sheathing on the top edge of the joist.
-It is the responsibility of the Designer of Record (DOR) to determine acceptable lateral deflection during framing, and any supplementary blocking requirements to meet such criteria.
+Long spans or high slope conditions may require more blocking than indicated per the bi-axial bending analysis to ensure the roof joists are installed and maintained in a straight orientation (blocking is installed to prevent lateral deflection), to provide sufficient spacing from joist flange edge when attaching roof sheathing.
+It is the responsibility of the DOR to determine acceptable lateral deflection during framing, and any supplementary blocking requirements to meet such criteria.